Gabrielnero000/PBR-Playground/README.md

 </p>

 ### Mark IV - Path Tracing
 Now it's time for a really childbirth.
 Instead of launch a single ray by each pixel, we will launch lots for a more accurate sampling of the scene.
 Those rays, if hit some object, can be scattered in some direction and with some attenuation (i.e. the surface can absorb part of the energy) until it's hit any surface that emmites energy.
 If the ray don't hit any emmisive surface, it does'nt carry any energy and does'nt contribuite to the final image (and you had waste computations).
+The rays scatters from it's origin to a A surface, to a B surface, to a C surface and so on until it reachs the camera plane.
+We are going to trace back that path (that's where the *path tracing* thing cames from) from the camera to, at least, one light source.
+That algorithm have a recursive nature (an input ray was a output ray someware).
 This bring to us the beautiful *Render Equation*:

 <p align="center">
 <a href="https://www.codecogs.com/eqnedit.php?latex=\inline&space;\dpi{150}&space;$$L_o(\omega_r)&space;=&space;L_e(\omega_r)&space;&plus;&space;\int_\Omega&space;f_r(\omega_i,&space;\omega_r)L_i(\omega_i)cos(\theta)d\omega_i$$" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\inline&space;\dpi{150}&space;$$L_o(\omega_r)&space;=&space;L_e(\omega_r)&space;&plus;&space;\int_\Omega&space;f_r(\omega_i,&space;\omega_r)L_i(\omega_i)cos(\theta)d\omega_i$$" title="$$L_o(\omega_r) = L_e(\omega_r) + \int_\Omega f_r(\omega_i, \omega_r)L_i(\omega_i)cos(\theta)d\omega_i$$" /></a>
 </p>

 Translating: the output energy of a reflected ray it's the sum of the emissive energy of the hitted surface and the contribuiton of all the rays comming from all directions in the upper hemysphere of the hit point.
-That contribution is the sum (integration!) of all possibles reflection proportions for every pairs of incident/reflected rays attenuated by the angle of incident .The rays scatters from it's origin to a A surface, to a B surface, to a C surface and so on until it reachs the camera plane.
-We are going to trace back that path (that's where the *path tracing* thing cames from) from the camera to, at least, one light source.
-That algorithm have a recursive nature.
+That contribution is the sum (integration!) of all possibles reflection proportions for every pairs of incident/reflected rays attenuated by the angle of incident.
 Sounds spooky and really is.
 That integral is analytically unsolvable, so we need to use numerical methods to solve it.
 Specifically, Monte Carlo integration.

 The idea is SAH (simple as hell): evaluate the integral N times randomically, sum everything and divide by N. So, if the *randomically* occurs with a uniform distribuition, probabilistically we will approximate the integral value.
 The thing is:
 *	We need a lot of samples to reach a reasonable approximation.